Sorry, you need to enable JavaScript to visit this website.

 In the general upper secondary education, STX, one artistic subject is mandatory at C level.
 The students can choose from:

-• Visual Art (billedkunst): Central topics (kernestof): practical, analytical, and theoretical study of common, artistic, and aesthetic problems, visual creations, phenomenon and cultures, theories to expound on artistic problems, ideas and strategies behind visual expression, aesthetic and innovative processes.
+• Visual Art (billedkunst): Central topics (kernestof): practical, analytical, and theoretical study of common, artistic, and aesthetic problems, visual creations, phenomena and cultures, theories to expound on artistic problems, ideas and strategies behind visual expression, aesthetic and innovative processes

-• Drama (drama): Central topics (kernestof): basic principles for the development and realisation of a scenic idea, basic principles for reception of and realisation through art, basic concepts, techniques and methods related to drama, at least two different theatre traditions.
+• Drama (drama): Central topics (kernestof): basic principles for the development and realisation of a scene, basic principles for the reception of and realisation through art, basic concepts, techniques and methods related to drama, at least two different theatre traditions

-• Media (mediefag): Central topics (kernestof): filmic and scriptwriting instruments, basic features in facts and fiction, central genre, media and media platforms, interplay between film, tv and new media, production planning, recording techniques and principles, editing techniques and principles, distribution channels and tools.
+• Media (mediefag): Central topics (kernestof): filmic and scriptwriting instruments, basic features in facts and fiction, central genre, media and media platforms, the interplay between film, TV and new media, production planning, recording techniques and principles, editing techniques and principles, distribution channels and tools

-In the 2-year general upper secondary education, HF, students must choose between sports or on artistic subject at C level.
+In the 2-year general upper secondary education, HF, students must choose between sports or an artistic subject at C level.
 Students can choose from:

 •